thezla/DLT_Cluster/README.md

     * To start a slave node you have to send a HTTP/GET request to the manager node's endpoint, e.g. "http://0.0.0.0:5000/cluster/add_miner".
 We would recommend the application PostMan for sending requests.
 You can also use a browser.

 ## TODO

+* Syncing of transactions between clusters

+* Make the program exit cleaner when CTRL-C is pressed.

-* Make miner nodes cooperate to find proof.
+~~* Make miner nodes cooperate to find proof.~~

 ~~* Make it so the transactions are not removed from the pool while composed into blocks.
-Only when a block has been mined.~~ ~~* Change the transaction pool from a list to a dictionary to allow faster lookups and deletions.~~
+Only when a block has been mined.~~

+~~* Change the transaction pool from a list to a dictionary to allow faster lookups and deletions.~~
-* Make the program exit cleaner when CTRL-C is pressed.